 1.3.
-Problem statement
+Problem statement UNIVERSITY of the

 There has been a lack of research in Southern Africa regarding the prevalence and type of volleyball injuries sustained by professional volleyball players.
 It is of vital importance to apply information about volleyball injuries that occur frequently, in order to provide a basis for preventative measures.